Gellan gum: Chemical structure

-Gellan gum products are generally put into two categories, low acyl and high acyl depending on number of acetate groups attached to the polymer.
+Gellan gum products are generally put into two categories, low acyl and high acyl depending on the number of acetate groups attached to the polymer.
 The low acyl gellan gum products form firm, non-elastic, brittle gels, whereas the high acyl gellan gum forms soft and elastic gels.

 Microbiological gelling agent

 Gellan gum is initially used as a gelling agent, alternative to agar, in microbiological culture.
 It is able to withstand 120 °C heat.
 It was identified as an especially useful gelling agent in culturing thermophilic microorganisms.
 One needs only approximately half the concentration of gellan gum as agar to reach an equivalent gel strength, though the exact texture and quality depends on the concentration of the divalent cations present.

 Gellan gum is also used as gelling agent in plant cell culture on Petri dishes, as it provides a very clear gel, facilitating light microscopical analyses of the cells and tissues.
 Although advertised as being inert, experiments with the moss Physcomitrella patens have shown that choice of the gelling agent—agar or Gelrite—does influence phytohormone sensitivity of the plant cell culture.